openconfig/reference/rpc/gnmi/gnmi-specification.md

 Modifications to the state of the target are made through the `Set` RPC.
 A client sends a `SetRequest` message to the target indicating the modifications it desires.

 A target receiving a `SetRequest` message processes the operations specified within it - which are treated as a transaction (see [Section 3.4.3](#343-transactions)).
 The server MUST process deleted paths (within the `delete` field of the `SetRequest`), followed by paths to be replaced (within the `replace` field), and finally updated paths (within the `update` field).
 The order of the replace and update fields MUST be treated as significant within a single `SetRequest` message.
 If a single path is specified multiple times for a single operation (i.e., within `update` or `replace`), then the state of the target MUST reflect the application of all of the operations in order, even if they overwrite each other.
+A `SetRequest` specifying an empty set of paths MUST NOT be treated as an error by the target.
+For example, a `SetRequest` message carrying only extensions is valid.

 In response to a `SetRequest`, the target MUST respond with a `SetResponse` message.
 For each operation specified in the `SetRequest` message, an `UpdateResult` message MUST be included in the response field of the `SetResponse`.
 The order in which the operations are applied MUST be maintained such that `UpdateResult` messages can be correlated to the `SetRequest` operations.
 In the case of a failure of an operation, the status of the `UpdateResult` message MUST be populated with error information as per the specification in [Section 3.4.7](#347-error-handling).
 In addition, the status of the `SetResponse` message MUST be populated with an error message indicating the success or failure of the set of operations within the `SetRequest` message (again using the error handling behavior defined in [Section 3.4.7](#34-7-error-handling)).